 Tiger’s runaway, far from putting a crimp into the television ratings, instead gave golf its greatest ratings winner to date.
 In 1996, before Woods turned pro, the ratings were 9.2 on Sunday.
 In 1997, when Woods won, the number jumped to 14.1.

-The rest, as they say, is history — 14 major championships, 79 PGA Tour wins, the lowest career scoring average in PGA Tour history, 10 Player of the Year awards, and, yes, scandal and disgrace.
+The rest, as they say, is history — 15 major championships, 82 PGA Tour wins, the lowest career scoring average in PGA Tour history, 10 Player of the Year awards, and, yes, scandal and disgrace.
 But the impact and the level of achievement are undeniable and unprecedented.
 Quite simply, at his best, Woods has played the game better than it's ever been played.
 And now that he's won the long-awaited 15th major, Jack's record of 18 is back in play.
 Don't ever count him out.

 The Woods File

-• 79 PGA Tour wins, second all-time to Sam Snead
+• 82 PGA Tour wins, tied for most all-time with Sam Snead

 • Only player ever to win four consecutive majors